RexManglicmot/Maternal-Health-Risks-ML-Classification/Maternal-Health-Risks-Classification-KNN-and-Decision-Trees.md

     ##  3rd Qu.:0.000   3rd Qu.:0.8795
     ##  Max.   :1.000   Max.   :1.0000

-data 3 is summarized and ready to go into the KNN model.
+data 3 is normalized and ready to go into the KNN model.

 Let’s do a pre-check when splitting the data into a 80/20 split before actually doing the split.